-(5) The school must ensure that the information required in paragraph (b)(4)(xiii) of this section is provided to the Secretary within 60 days after the student borrower provides the information.
+(5) The school must ensure that the information required in paragraph (b)(4)(xvi) of this section is provided to the Secretary within 60 days after the student borrower provides the information.

-(6) If exit counseling is conducted through interactive electronic means, a school must take reasonable steps to ensure that each student borrower receives the counseling materials, and participates in and completes the exit counseling.
+(6)(A) If exit counseling is conducted through interactive electronic means, a school must take reasonable steps to ensure that each student borrower receives the counseling materials, and participates in and completes the exit counseling.

+(B) If a standardized interactive electronic tool is used to provide exit counseling to the borrower, including the electronic interactive exit counseling offered by the Secretary, the school must provide any elements of the required information that are not addressed through the electronic tool:

+(1) In person; or

+(2) On a separate written form provided to the borrower that the borrower signs and returns to the school.

 (7) The school must maintain documentation substantiating the school's compliance with this section for each student borrower.

-(8)(i) For students who have received loans under both the FFEL Program and the Direct Loan Program for attendance at a school, the school's compliance with the exit counseling requirements in paragraph (b) of this section satisfies the exit counseling requirements in 34 CFR 682.604(a) if the school ensures that the exit counseling also provides the borrower with the information described in 34 CFR 682.604(a)(2)(i) and (ii).
+(8)(i) For students who have received loans under both the FFEL Program and the Direct Loan Program for enrollment in a school, the school's compliance with the exit counseling requirements in paragraph (b) of this section satisfies the exit counseling requirements in 34 CFR 682.604(a) if the school ensures that the exit counseling also provides the borrower with the information described in 34 CFR 682.604(a)(2)(i) and (ii).

-(ii) A student's completion of electronic interactive exit counseling offered by the Secretary satisfies the requirements of paragraph (b) of this section and, for students who have also received FFEL Program loans for attendance at the school, 34 CFR 682.604(a).
+(ii) A student's completion of electronic interactive exit counseling offered by the Secretary satisfies the requirements of paragraph (b) of this section and, for students who have also received FFEL Program loans for enrollment in the school, 34 CFR 682.604(a).

 (Authority: 20 U.S.C.
 1087a et seq.)